barbenjade/CodeSignal/README.md

-Use this for practicing js and python coding logic for a project.
+Use this for practicing js and python coding logic for some projects.